county-of-simcoe-gis/SimcoeCountyWebViewer/docs/README.md

 - Search by Types for more refined results
 - Show More Button allows you to view more results
+- Layers, Tools and Themes are now searchable

 ![search panel](search.gif "Search Bar")
 <a name="basemaps"></a>